 I would say the easiest answer is to just test it out.
 So whatever advice these other groups are giving you, whatever lessons or training or ideas they’re giving you, test it out.
 All of these ideas should be applicable.
 They need to be relevant; they need to be actually practical.

 So you’re coming to this because you want to see some practical outcome in your life and if the ideas, if the advice, if the lessons, the training gives you those practical benefits that you’re looking for in your life then that’s a good source.
-Keep going back to that.
+Then keep going back to that.

 As long as it keeps giving you what you want in terms of the benefits then just keep going back to it and get more benefits.
 In other words, if it works, then it’s good.
 If it doesn’t work, then it’s not.
 The advice should have some practical pay-off.